susina/psr2-code-generator/README.md

-# PSR2 Code Generator
+# PSR-2 Code Generator

-This library is a fork of the awesome https://github.com/gossi/php-code-generator library, refactored to generate PSR-2 code.
+This library is a fork of the awesome https://github.com/gossi/php-code-generator, refactored to generate PSR-2 code.

 When https://github.com/gossi/php-code-generator/issues/23 will be solved and the original library will support PSR-2, this one will be superseded.

 ## Installation